tolauwae/phd-thesis/src/foundations/foundations.typ

 //Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.
 //We provide the proofs for progress and preservation for our tiny remote debugger, and all other debuggers that follow in this chapter, in @app:progress.

-== A conventional debugger for #stlc<sec:conventional>
+== #conventionaldbg: A conventional debugger for #stlc<sec:conventional>

 The tiny remote debugger $remotedbg$ is perhaps to simple to be really considered---what we conventionally call---a live remote debugger.
 The most obvious missing pieces are #pause and #play commands, and support for _breakpoints_.
 The semantics so far consider the program to be paused at all times, and the debugger only moves forward when the user issues a _step_ command.

 #semantics(
-    [*Syntax rules of a conventional live debugger for #remotedbg.* The syntax rules for #pause, #play, and _breakpoints_ for the #remotedbg debugger semantics.
+    [*Syntax rules of the conventional live debugger #conventionaldbg.* The syntax rules for #pause, #play, and _breakpoints_ for the #remotedbg debugger semantics.
 Changes to existing rules are highlighted.], [#conventionalsyntax],
     "fig:stlc.conventional.syntax")

 To support the pausing of the program's evaluation, as well as breakpoints, we extend the syntax of the tiny remote debugger with the rules shown in @fig:stlc.conventional.syntax.
-The local debugger configuration is extended with a _program counter_, a plain numerical value as defined by the syntax of #stlc, an _execution state_ that can either be _paused_ or _play_, and a set of _breakpoints_.
+The internal debugger configuration is extended with a _program counter_, a plain numerical value as defined by the syntax of #stlc, an _execution state_ that can either be _paused_ or _play_, and a set of _breakpoints_.

 #semantics(
-    [*Evaluation of conventional live debugger operations for #remotedbg.* The evaluation rules for #pause, #play, and _breakpoints_ for the #remotedbg debugger semantics.
+    [*Evaluation of conventional live debugger operations for #conventionaldbg.* The evaluation rules for #pause, #play, and _breakpoints_ for the #remotedbg debugger semantics.
 Changes to existing rules are highlighted.], [#conventionalevaluation],
     "fig:stlc.conventional.evaluation")